FREQUENTLY ASKED QUESTIONS

 Parking for all cyclists is on the airstrip located on the LBJ Ranch.

-There are two options to pick up your bib prior to the ride.
+There are four options for picking up your bib before the ride.

 What is your Refund Policy?

 Proceeds from the LBJ 100 enable the Friends to support the LBJ National Park’s educational and preservation efforts.
-Refunds are not allowed for this ride, including in the event the ride is cancelled.
+Refunds are not allowed for this ride, including in the event the ride is canceled.

 How do we get to the Ranch?

-Please see the directions on the Contact page.
+Please see the directions on the Maps & Direction page.
 Note that the ride takes place at the LBJ National Park, not the adjacent LBJ State Park.

 What time should we arrive?

-The Ranch gates open at 7:00 a.m.
-Ideally you should plan to arrive no later than 8:00 a.m. to allow time to park and get ready to ride.
+The Ranch gates open at 6:00 a.m.
+Ideally, you should plan to arrive no later than 8:00 a.m. to allow time to park and get ready to ride.
 All incoming traffic will be temporarily stopped to allow the cyclists to exit the Ranch safely.
 If you arrive after that, you will still be able to get out on the course and enjoy the ride.

 What happens in the event of inclement weather?

-Ride organizers are constantly watching the weather for any activity that may disrupt the ride.
+Ride organizers are watching the weather for any activity that may disrupt the ride.
 Generally, the ride will be held, rain or shine, cold or hot, windy or not, unless severe weather is forecast.
-If severe weather is a possibility, ride organizers will make a call by 5:00 p.m. on the Friday before the ride to hold the ride or to cancel it.
+If severe weather is a possibility, ride organizers will make a call by 5:00 p.m. on the Friday before the ride to hold the ride or cancel it.
 Updates will be posted on the ride website.
-If the ride is cancelled due to weather conditions, no refunds are given.
+No refunds will be provided if the event is canceled due to weather conditions.
 This ride is our largest annual fundraiser for the Park.
-Your support, through registration fees, helps education, preservation, and restoration projects.
+The registration fees help with education, preservation, and restoration projects.

 Do cyclists have to follow Texas traffic laws when riding the LBJ 100?